Yulin-W/alternate-history-editor/README.md

 - Creating coloured maps in general with annotations, for say demographics and so on

 ## Sample alternate history

+Disclaimer: This is a work of fiction.
+Names, characters, businesses, places, events, locales, and incidents are either the products of the author’s imagination or used in a fictitious manner.
+Any resemblance to actual persons, living or dead, or actual events is purely coincidental.

 ![](https://raw.githubusercontent.com/Yulin-W/alternate-history-editor/master/Sample-gifs/alternate_hist_sample.gif)

 ## Features